 Top 10 Best NBA Three Point Shooters

 When the three-point shot was introduced into the NBA in 1979, it was thought of as a way to introduce a new element to the game to add excitement.
 No one could have foreseen just how much it would change the game.
-Today, players are taking more threes than ever, and some of the greatest shooters ever are playing today.
+In the modern NBA, players are taking more threes than ever, and some of the greatest shooters ever are playing today.
 Below, the 10 greatest three-point shooters of all time are ranked and discussed.

 Who Are the Best NBA Shooters of All Time?